Heavy Traffic Diffusion Limit for a Closed Queueing Network with Single-Server and Infinite-Server Stations: Introduction

 Our main result is a functional limit theorem for the diffusion-scaled queue length and idleness process vector, where the limit process solves a Skorokhod problem.
 To establish this, we prove existence, uniqueness, and continuity of the associated nonlinear regulator mapping---results which are of interest in their own right.
 Unlike several earlier works on the weak convergence of closed networks with infinite-server stations, which have employed martingale techniques, we use a continuous mapping argument.

 The model was motivated in part by ride-hailing systems such as Uber and Lyft.
-In that context, the single-server stations represent regions of a city where drivers await ride requests, while the infinite-server stations capture travel times between regions.
+In this context, the single-server stations represent regions of a city where drivers await ride requests, while the infinite-server stations capture travel times between regions.
+The service rates at the single-server stations represent customer arrival rates in each region, while the service rates at the infinite-server stations represent the travel time completion rates.
+After picking up a passenger (i.e., after a service completion at a single-server station), a driver enters a travel phase to reach the destination, and upon completion (i.e., after a service completion at an infinite-server station), becomes available again in a potentially new region.
 After picking up a passenger, a driver enters a travel phase to reach the destination, and upon completion, becomes available again in a potentially new region.
 The two-level routing structure in our model naturally reflects such origin-destination dynamics, and the presence of multiple infinite-server stations allows for heterogeneity in travel times across different region pairs.
 While ride-hailing serves as a useful motivation, the model and results apply more broadly to systems in which tasks are queued for assignment or dispatch at specific locations, and then processed or delayed in parallel elsewhere.
 By establishing a rigorous diffusion approximation for such systems, this paper lays the theoretical groundwork for future research on their dynamic control and optimization.